 Skill demands in the labor market change frequently in all sectors of the economy as a result of skill-biased technological and organizational changes, especially those associated with information technologies and related changes in the organization of the production process.
-Workplace learning is particularly important because of the growing demand for multi-skilled workers-workers with computer skills, problemsolving skills, and high-level communication and social skills-which induces a shift from "intratask learning" to "intertask learning" [8].
-Intertask learning arises when workers can use the information and skills acquired at one task to improve their performance at other tasks [5].
+Workplace learning is particularly important because of the growing demand for multi-skilled workers-workers with computer skills, problem-solving skills, and high-level communication and social skills-which induces a shift from "intratask learning" to "intertask learning" [9].
+Intertask learning arises when workers can use the information and skills acquired at one task to improve their performance at other tasks [6].
 Not all new technologies require more informal learning at the workplace, however.
-A study on call-center agents distinguishes between different kinds of technological innovations developed in call centers [9].
+A study on call center agents distinguishes between different kinds of technological innovations developed in call centers [10].
 While workflow automation technologies increase the learning time that new hires need to become fully competent in their job, technologies that facilitate the interaction between customer service agents and their customers reduce the time that new hires need to become fully competent.

 However, technological and organizational changes are not merely a driver of changing skill demands.
-In dynamic jobs, workers continuously face skills obsolescence; but the changing skill demands also foster a continuous learning process at work as well as greater participation in formal training, because most workers learn the skills that are needed to work with a new technology in the workplace.
-This explains why workers who are employed in industries with high rates of technological change are better able to retain their productivity at an older age than workers in sectors that are less dynamic [5].
-Workers who experience skill obsolescence appear to learn more on the job and participate more often in training, which lowers the risk of employment loss [10].
+These changes also enable workers to learn at work, because workers usually learn the skills that are needed to work with a new technology in the workplace.
+This explains why workers who are employed in industries with high rates of technological change are better able to retain their productivity at an older age than workers in sectors that are less dynamic [6].
+Workers who experience skill obsolescence appear to learn more on the job and participate more often in training, which lowers the risk of employment loss [11].
 These studies suggest that the net effect of gradual technological and organizational change on workers' human capital is often positive, because workers continuously acquire new skills related to the new technologies they have to work with.